knative/func/docs/DEVELOPMENT.md

 by encoding this directory as a ZIP byte array in the `zz_filesystem_generated.go` file.
 Therefore, any updates to templates requires re-generating this file.

-When changes are made to a template's source code, regenerate `zz_filesystem_generated.go` by running `make zz_filesystem_generated.go`.
+When changes are made to files in the `./templates` directory, regenerate `zz_filesystem_generated.go` by running `make zz_filesystem_generated.go`.
 It is also important to run the unit tests of the template modified.
 For example, to run the unit tests of the Go templates, use `make test-go`.
 For a list of available make targets, use `make help`.

 **Tip**:
-Put following script to your `.git/hooks/pre-commit`.
+Put the following script in your `.git/hooks/pre-commit` file.

 ```sh
 #!/bin/sh